ucfninf/Sleepy-Pond/README.md

 For additional support or inquiries, contact our support team through the Sleepy Pond app.

 Sweet dreams and restful nights with Sleepy Pond! 🌙✨

+## Implementations
+- to adjust and exchange another speaker or sensor